microsoft/OpenHack-FHIR/README.md

 # OpenHack-FHIR

 #### This repository hosts the guidance and reference architecture(s) for delivering an OpenHack focusing on Azure API for FHIR.
+The architectures illustrate end-to-end best practices for using the Azure API for FHIR and related technologies.

 ## Scenario
 Coming Soon...